msobanjo/courseware/topics/groovy/syntax/README.md

 ```groovy
 // single line comment
 ```
-### Multi Line Comments
+### Multi-Line Comments
-Multi line comments start with `/*` and end with `*/`, this saves you having to put `//` on every commented line.
+Multi-line comments start with `/*` and end with `*/`; this saves you having to put `//` on every commented line:
 ```groovy
 /*
     multi line comment
 */
 ```
 ### Inline Commenting
-The same syntax for multi line comments can be used for commenting inline:
+The same syntax for multi-line comments can be used for commenting inline:
 ```groovy
 println 1 /* one */ + 2 /* two */
 ```
 ### Shebang Line
-As long as the `groovy` command is available on your `PATH`, you can add a shebang line to your Groovy scripts so that you can execute your script directly.
+If the `groovy` command is available on your `PATH`, you can add a shebang line to your Groovy scripts so that you can execute your script directly.
 Here's an example:
 ```groovy
 #!/usr/bin/env groovy
 println "Hello"
 ```
-If the script above was in a file called `test.groovy` you would be able to execute it by running `./test.groovy`.
+If the script above was in a file called `test.groovy`, you would be able to execute it by running `./test.groovy`.
 ## String Interpolation (GStrings)
-String interpolation can be used to get the value of variables into a string easily, in Groovy these are known as GStrings.
+String interpolation can be used to easily get the value of a variable into a string; in Groovy, these are known as GStrings.
-The syntax is to include the variable reference within `${}` inside of a literal string:
+To do this, you need to include the variable reference within `${}`, inside of a literal string:
 ```groovy
 def name = "bob"
 println "Hello, my name is ${name}"
 ```
-This doesn't stop at variables, you can also make function calls which return a string to interpolate into the literal string.
+This doesn't stop at variables; you can also make function calls that return a string to interpolate into the literal string:
 ```groovy
 def getName() {
     "Bob"